SamsungDForum/JuvoPlayer/README.md

 * SimplePlayer

 ##### Important
-> Due to it's 'hybrid' nature, The JuvoReactNative projects requires additinal step.
+> Due to it's 'hybrid' nature, The JuvoReactNative projects requires additional step.
 Before the first build or any JS part modifications it needs creation of the bundles to be included in the Tizen .NET shared\res folder.
 See the 'React Native bundle preparation' for details.

 ### React Native bundle preparation
-* Make sure Nodejs and Yarn have been succesfully instaled in Your system.
+* Make sure Nodejs and Yarn have been successfully installed in Your system.
 * Go to the JuvoReactNative root directory in the command line window.
 * Type the `yarn` command without any parameters.
-Wait untill all the dependencies have been installed.
+Wait until all the dependencies have been installed.
 * Release mode
   - Type: `yarn bundle`
   - Go and delete the JuvoReactNative\Tizen\shared\res\assets\assets folder which is redundant (React Native Tizen bundle script issue: https://github.com/Samsung/react-native-tizen-dotnet/issues/30#issue-533804121)